A2UI vs. Vercel AI SDK (2026 Edition): Architecture Deep Dive & Selection Guide

 A2UI is currently in v0.8 Public Preview.

-• Ecosystem Explosion: CopilotKit has announced it is a Launch Partner for A2UI, providing you with an out-of-the-box React orchestration layer.
+- Ecosystem Explosion: CopilotKit has announced it is a Launch Partner for A2UI, providing you with an out-of-the-box React orchestration layer.

-• React Support: While the official React Renderer is scheduled for Q1/Q2 release, you can use A2UI in React today via CopilotKit.
+- React Support: While the official React Renderer is scheduled for Q1/Q2 release, you can use A2UI in React today via CopilotKit.
 Check out our A2UI React Renderer Roadmap for more details.

-The Core Distinction: Toolkit vs. Protocol
+The Core Distinction: Framework-Bound vs. Protocol-Driven

-Vercel AI SDK: The Web-Centric Toolkit
+Vercel AI SDK & json-render: The Web-Centric Stack

-A2UI: The Native-First Protocol
+A2UI: The Platform-Agnostic Protocol

 For a deeper dive into why the protocol utilizes JSON, read our article: Why A2UI Uses JSON Instead of HTML/JSX.